Stable cohomology of congruence subgroups: Proof of Theorem : tensor powers

 given by inserting copies of $coev: k \to I \otimes I^\vee$ and permuting the $I^\vee$ terms.
 Let $S=T= \ul{r} := \{1,2,\ldots,r\}$, identify $I^{\otimes S} \otimes (I^\vee)^{\otimes T} = (I \otimes I^\vee)^{\otimes r}$, so that the above gives an isomorphism

 where the $\Sigma_r$-action on the right-hand side by permuting the tensor factors corresponds on the left-hand side to the action of $\Sigma_r$ on itself by conjugation; to avoid confusion we write $\Sigma_r^{ad}$ for this $\Sigma_r$-set.
 One should visualise elements of $\Sigma_r^{ad}$ as permutations presented as disjoint cycles.
-The class of an $r$-cycle defines an element